Last updated on 2026-07-02

 Program overview

-The Bachelor of Arts (Honours) in Communication and Digital Media Studies is designed to help students hone their communication and creative skills while exploring the significant roles and impacts of social media, entertainment, advertising, and news in society.
-This program encourages students to critically analyze how various media forms shape public perception and behavior.
-By engaging with contemporary issues such as the influence of smartphones and the effectiveness of advertisements, students will gain a comprehensive understanding of the digital media landscape.
-Graduates will emerge as proficient communicators, equipped to express their ideas through diverse formats, including research essays, blogs, videos, and digital storytelling.
+The Bachelor of Arts (Honours) in Communication and Digital Media Studies program is designed to help students hone their communication and creative skills while exploring the significant roles and impacts of social media, entertainment, advertising, and news in society.
+This program encourages students to critically analyze how digital media shapes public perception and behavior, and it prepares them for a variety of careers in the ever-evolving communication landscape.
+Students will engage with various media forms, developing the ability to present ideas through research essays, blogs, videos, and more.
+The program emphasizes the importance of understanding the digital environment in which we live, work, and interact.

 Featured Experiences

-The Communication and Digital Media Studies program offers several unique experiences that enhance learning and professional development:
+The Communication and Digital Media Studies program offers a variety of unique experiences that enhance learning and professional development:

 Career Options